cengizozel/fz-ac/README.md

 Universal AC remote for Flipper Zero.
 Instead of supporting one AC brand, it learns any AC's remote over IR, stores multiple ACs, and can press buttons on a schedule.

-UI design based on [flipperzero-mitsubishi-ac-remote](https://github.com/achistyakov/flipperzero-mitsubishi-ac-remote) by Anton Chistyakov.
+UI design, button panel view and icon assets based on [flipperzero-mitsubishi-ac-remote](https://github.com/achistyakov/flipperzero-mitsubishi-ac-remote) by Anton Chistyakov (MIT).

 <img src="img/remote.png" height="360" alt="Smart AC remote screen">